 The Adelaide Convention Centre Redevelopment project was an AUD397 million project that included a major extension to the existing facility as well as the construction of a new plenary facility, now known as the East Building.
 Aurecon was involved in both phases of the project, which has reaffirmed the Adelaide Convention Centre as one of the world’s premier conference centres.

 The first phase of the project.
 The West Building, was opened in March 2015 and the second phase, the new East Building facility that replaced the existing Plenary Building, was officially opened in August 30 2017.

-The original Plenary Building was first constructed in the 1980s and it is currently being upgraded to a multi-purpose, state-of-the-art facility with plenary capacity of up to 3 500 seats.
+The original Plenary Building was first constructed in the 1980s and has now been upgraded to a multi-purpose, state-of-the-art facility, with plenary capacity of up to 3 500 seats.

 The reuse of the existing substructure meant the programme could be accelerated, affording the client more time as well as more resources to be able to improve the offering of the Adelaide Convention Centre.
-Some of the highlights of the Plenary Building include; the new pre-function area with elevated views of the riverbank; the flexibility in the space due to the plenary hall seating tiers which are hinged to be lifted off the roof to transform the tiered seating into a column-free dining room floor within minutes; and the rotating drum seating at the rear of the hall.
+Some of the highlights of the East Building include; the new pre-function area with elevated views of the riverbank; the flexibility in the space due to the plenary hall seating tiers which are hinged to be lifted off the roof to transform the tiered seating into a column-free dining room floor within minutes; and the rotating drum seating at the rear of the hall.

 “Working in close collaboration with architects Woods Bagot, the design of the building was driven by the capacity that was able to be achieved from the existing structure.
 We were able to adjust the form and orientation of the building to match the building to the existing structure, giving the building some of its unique architectural character.” – James Trezona, Technical Director, Built Environment.